Projector Lights, Gobos for a Headlight and a Forest Canopy

 By Neil Blevins

-First off, the same thing still applies, you place an image in a projector light and it'll project that image into your scene.
+So a Gobo involves projecting an image through your light, especially a spotlight.
 If the image is color, you get a colored projection, like the light from a stain glass window on the floor of a church.
 If your image is black and white, it will project full intensity light in the white parts of the map, and no light at all in the pure dark areas.
 This is great for simulating shadows of object that aren't in your scene.
 Remember how much fun shadow puppets were?
 Well, that's basically what you're doing, placing something in front of your light, the result being a "fake" shadow.
 I've used this trick all the time, in fact, I rarely like using a regular light without even a simple projector in it, since adding even slight variation to a light's intensity can add a lot of richness.

 Car Headlight